Effective date - 8th August 2019

 1.4 Creating multiple free accounts or misrepresenting yourself as an educational institution to obtain a free education account is a very serious breach of these terms, entitling us to terminate our agreement with you for the use of the Service and also to charge you for the fees which you should have paid for the additional account(s) which you obtained, backdated to the date you obtained those accounts.

 1.5 You will have the option to upgrade from a free account or a free education account to a paid account at any time by notifying us in writing and paying the fees for the type of paid account which you wish to upgrade to.
+In addition, from time to time we may, by notice on our website, direct email or automatic upgrade, notified later, in our sole discretion offer to our clients who have free educational accounts a fixed term temporary upgrade to a full access account, such upgrade to run for the period of the offer only (“Offer Period”) which will normally extend for no more than three months.
+The terms of such temporary upgrade will be as follows:

 1.6 Types of paid account which are currently on offer are: